 On the way to Taplejung is another ridge known as Milke Danda (2,905m) which is popular for its rhododendron forest.
 This ridge provides a closer view of the Kanchenjunga and Kumbhakarna mountains and some amazing sunrise and sunset views when the weather is just right.
 It lies on the trekking route between Taplejung and Basantapur Bazaar.

 Marg Pokhari (2,600 m) is yet another natural pond on the lap of the hills.
 The pond holds religious significance and is set in an area of scenic beauty.
-The pond has ensured the surroundings remain perpetually green.
+The pond has ensured that the surroundings remain perpetually green.
 The Marg Pokhari watershed is a natural pond that lies on the trekking route to Taplejung from Basantapur.
 Picturesque views of mountains along with remarkable sunrise and sunset views can be enjoyed from here.

 The Marg Pokhari watershed area has a dense forest where some popular species of rhododendron and other precious plants thrive.
 Marg Pokhari is on the way to Basantapur from Sindhuwa, which is 5 km from Basantapur Bazaar.